Kima atra

-Kima atra is a jumping spider species in the genus Kima that lives in Tanzania.
-First described in 2000, it has been found in grasslands, woodlands and a wasp's nest.
+Kima atra is a species of jumping spider from in Tanzania.
+It was first described in 2000 and has been found in grasslands, woodlands and a wasp's nest.
 The spider is large and resembles an ant, with a carapace between 2.7 and 3 mm long and an abdomen between 2.8 and 4 mm long.
 The female has a larger abdomen than the male.
 It is otherwise very similar, both being mainly dark brown to black on top and black, or nearly black, underneath, apart from two lines of white dots on the underside of the abdomen.
 It is very similar to other spider's in the genus apart from the existence of a line of fine hairs rather than teeth on the back of its chelicerae.
 It is most easily distinguished by its copulatory organs.
 The male has a palpal bulb that is particularly wide and contains sperm ducts that run along its edge.
 The female has a notch on the back of its epigyne and two rounded copulatory openings.